baregl/PlayBack/README.md

    like the DS, with only 4MB of ram, may not be feasible or are undocumented.
    Here the client state is mostly limited to the file that is currently synced.

 5. Why no 2-way sync?
 Only paths with 256 characters?
-No encryption?
 Is this the 90s?

    Maybe in the future